Thesohan/test/reference/apollo-rest-api/peoplebulk_match/bulk-people-enrichment.md

     limits for the same individual endpoint.
 ---
 Use the Bulk People Enrichment endpoint to enrich data for up to 10 people with a single API call.
-To enrich data for only 1 person, use the <a href="https://docs.apollo.io/reference/people-enrichment" target="_blank">People Enrichment endpoint</a> instead.
+To enrich data for only 1 person, use the <a href="https://docs.apollo.io/reference/people-enrichment" target="_blank">People Enrichment endpoint</a> instead.f